Mir Najaf Ali Khan

-Nawab Mir Najaf Ali Khan is a grandson of the last Nizam of Hyderabad, Mir Osman Ali Khan and is a prominent figure known for heritage conservation, social initiatives, and legal representation of the Nizam's descendants.
+Nawab Mir Najaf Ali Khan is the grandson of the last Nizam of Hyderabad, Mir Osman Ali Khan and is involved in heritage conservation, social initiatives, and legal representation of the Nizam's descendants.

-He is an enthusiast of the Heritage of Hyderabad, and has also criticized the Government of Telangana regarding the negligence of several heritage structures and hospitals built by the 7th Nizam – Mir Osman Ali Khan especially the Osmania General Hospital (OGH), which is going to be demolished as it has become irreparable due to decades of negligence.
-His diverse involvement reflects his commitment to heritage, legal advocacy, social causes, political engagement, and the preservation of the Nizam's legacy.
+He has been involved in the conservation of Hyderabadi Heritage, and has also criticized the Government of Telangana regarding the negligence of several heritage structures and hospitals built by the 7th Nizam – Mir Osman Ali Khan.
+This has extended especially to the Osmania General Hospital (OGH), due to be demolished as it has become irreparable due to decades of negligence, and has been involved in other heritage, legal advocacy, social causes, political engagement issues and the preservation of the Nizam's legacy.

 Legal representation of Nizam family

-He has been chosen by the Nizam's descendants to represent them in several court cases including the "Hyderabad Funds Case", which concerns the £35 million (value in 2019) which used to belong to the last Nizam and is now in the NatWest Bank in England.
+He has represented many of the Nizam's descendants in legal cases including the "Hyderabad Funds Case", which concerns the £35 million (value in 2019) which used to belong to the last Nizam and is now in the NatWest Bank in England.
 The case was decided in London in favour of the Republic of India and the Nizam's descendants in October 2019, with the concurrent dismissal of Pakistan's claim.

 Opposition to demolition of Osmania General Hospital

-He has vehemently opposed the demolition of Osmania General Hospital (OGH), and had written several letters to the previous Governor E.S.L.
+Nawab Mir Najaf opposed the demolition of Osmania General Hospital (OGH), and had written several letters to the previous Governor E.S.L.
 Narasimhan to intervene and expedite the restoration of the hospital building in response to ongoing protests by the Telangana Junior Doctors’ Association.
-The protests, lasting over 100 days, prompted government assurances to address the dilapidated heritage structure.
+The issue incolved protests, lasting over 100 days, prompted government assurances to address the dilapidated heritage structure.
 Khan emphasized the hospital's critical role, serving over 1,000 patients daily from neighbouring regions like Maharashtra and Karnataka.
 Despite an INTACH report affirming the building's fitness, Khan highlighted neglected repairs, including leakages from toilets and water pipes.
 Since 2018, Khan has repeatedly stressed the urgency of preserving both the historic structure and the healthcare services it provides to a significant patient population.

 Social campaigns

+COVID-19

-In 2020, during the height of COVID-19 pandemic, he openly appealed via social media to fellow Muslims in Hyderabad, to abstain from excessive shopping while emphasizing the need to prioritize the well-being of the underprivileged during these challenging times.
+In 2020, during the height of COVID-19 pandemic, the Nawab appealed on social media to fellow Muslims in Hyderabad, to abstain from excessive shopping while emphasizing the need to prioritize the well-being of the underprivileged during these challenging times.
 He encouraged Muslims to focus on helping those in need by donating towards the daily expenses of the less fortunate.